Zizians: Beliefs

 A small offshoot of the rationalist community, Zizians hold a distinctive ideology combining anarchism, veganism, transhumanism, and radical interpretations of rationalist and effective altruism (EA) principles.
 They identify as "vegan anarchotranshumanists", emphasizing animal rights and viewing meat consumption as a severe ethical violation, prioritizing the preservation of all sentient life against threats like artificial intelligence (AI).

-Their beliefs are rooted in an extreme interpretation of timeless decision theory, a rationalist alternative to causal decision theory.
+Zizians' beliefs are rooted in an interpretation of "timeless decision theory", a rationalist alternative to causal decision theory.
 They see it as requiring resolute opposition to perceived moral wrongs, such as blackmail or societal norms.
 This stance has led the Zizians to conflicts with organizations like the Machine Intelligence Research Institute (MIRI) and the Center for Applied Rationality (CFAR) over alleged ethical failings, including misuse of donor funds and anti-trans discrimination.

 Zizians have unique psychological theories, such as "debucketing", aimed at liberating people from societal constraints to pursue their moral ideals, and the notion that the hemispheres of the brain can have distinct genders and conflicting interests.
 They claim to practice unihemispheric sleep (UHS), a form of sleep deprivation intended to "jailbreak" the mind, which they believe can enhance their commitment to their cause.

 In 2018, a member committed suicide, which an anonymous rationalist alleged was caused by that member attempting UHS.
 LaSota later wrote a blog post claiming the member did not perform the practice correctly.
 In a discussion with CFAR co-founder Anna Salamon, LaSota argued in favor of UHS, pointing to the suicide as proof of its effectiveness.
-Zizians' adherence to "heroic responsibility" and fixation on apocalyptic scenarios, such as Roko’s basilisk, drives extreme actions to uphold their moral framework, which they believe mainstream rationalists lack.
+Zizians' adherence to "heroic responsibility" and fixation on apocalyptic scenarios, such as Roko's basilisk, drives extreme actions to uphold their moral framework, which they believe mainstream rationalists lack.

 The group has been called a cult or cult-like by publications such as The Independent, the Associated Press, SFGate, and Reason.
 The Boston Globe and The New York Times have compared the Zizians to the Manson Family.
 Similarly, Anna Salamon, the director of the Center for Applied Rationality, compared the Zizian belief system to that of a doomsday cult.

 The Zizians are mostly transgender or non-binary.
 LaSota's writings include claims that transgender women are cognitively uniquely suited for artificial intelligence safety research.